Managed open source data infrastructure provider Aiven raises $60M

 Aiven had previously raised $150 million, including the $100 million series C round it announced back in March, and the extension was co-led by existing investors World Innovation Lab and IVP, with participation from Atomico among others.
 The additional cash injection, which brings the series C round at $160 million in total, has also more than doubled its valuation from $800 million in just seven months.

 If nothing else, this is testament to the value investors are placing in managed open source services.
-Rival Confluent is fresh from its IPO and is doing well on the markets, with its valuation rising 60% to nearly $18 billion in the four months since it has gone public.
+Rival Confluent is fresh from its IPO and is doing well on the markets, with its valuation rising 60% to nearly $18 billion in the four months since going public.
 Aiven, for its part, reported a 100% year-on-year revenue growth, driven by major enterprise customers such as Comcast, Atlassian, and Toyota.

+“The cool thing about our business is that the overall data and cloud market is growing, and the opportunity ahead is massive as all companies are becoming software companies,” Saarenmaa continued.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: